khaliqgant/remotee-sync/README.md

-                escaped properly: ~/Location\\ \\(Far\\ Far\\ Away\\)/ --file          Pass in a name for the file that will be saved with passing in -s flag or specifying save to yes in the remotee.json file -v, --verbose   Verbose mode.
+                escaped properly: ~/Location\\ \\(Far\\ Far\\ Away\\)/ --file          Pass in a name for the file that will be saved with passing in -s flag or specifying save to yes in the remotee.json file --dry           Does a dry run of the remotee-sync process, but doesn’t actually perform the operation.
+Is best combined with the -v (verbose) flag.
+Set only the flag, no need for a --dry= --sync          Allows the ability to sync the database into your local or not.
+                Set this to --sync=no to run an export of a remote database but to not import it into your local.
+This must be combined with the -s or --save flag.
+Otherwise if you set --sync=no remoteee-sync will error out.
+You should also specify a location to save by the location flag or in a remotee-sync.json file.
+-v, --verbose   Verbose mode.

 ```